joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ```

 This says, for example, that there are three men who play football with
-an average height of 6.
+an average height of 6.0.

-# Multi-Level Aggregations in Apache Pig
+# Multi-Level Aggregations in Pig the Hard Way

-What if both of these aggregations were important, i.e. we wanted
+What if both aggregations were important, i.e. we wanted
 to know both the average height by gender as well as the average
 height by gender and sport.
 One way to solve this is to simply
 create two tables, one for each kind of aggregation.